 This is when it is proposed to change the existing BCA classification of a building or incidental structure to a completely different classification.
 For example, a Class 5 office building is proposed to be used as a Class 9b assembly building.

 Also in this section

-Section 1 (continued): Coverage.
+Section 1 (continued): Coverage. exemptions and responsibilities

 Section 5: Permits and processes